Gather with fellow student leaders to explore the ideas that shape our lives.

 Veritas Weekend has two tracks: The Augustine Collective Conference track for students who are part of an AC journal and the Forums Leadership track for students who plan and execute Veritas Forum events on their campus.

-To meet, think, discuss, and pray with your fellow Veritas students from across the country?
-To hear from and interact with fantastic speakers?
+Are you interested in meeting, thinking, discussing, and praying with your fellow Veritas students from across the country?
+Perhaps you'd like to hear from and interact with fantastic speakers?
 To strategize with your team for the future?
 To acquire or refine the skills necessary to help plan an innovative and relevant forum?
 To renew your vision for bringing the breadth and beauty of Jesus to dialogue across difference?
 Pick your reason!
-Whatever brings you to the conference, we’re thrilled to see you.
+Whatever brings you to the conference, we’d be thrilled to welcome you.

 Want to learn more?
 Check out this promo video from a previous AC conference.

-Speakers this year include: Lori Branch, Ruth Okediji, Makoto Fujimura, Haejin Shim Fujimura, James K.A.
-Smith, Satyan Devadoss, and Andy Crouch, with more to be announced.
-The theme is “Loving the University: Engaging the Big Questions of Your Campus."
+Speakers this year include: C. Kavin Rowe, Ruth Okediji, and Satyan Devadoss, with more to be announced.
+The theme is “Loving God with Your Mind."

 The Boston Park Plaza Hotel will host this year’s conference.
 This 4-star hotel, located near the historic Boston Common, was recently renovated and features great meeting spaces for this growing event.